bymayo/craft-pdf-transform/README.md

 ### Dimensions

 PDF Transform does the basic job of converting your PDF to a single image.
-It will never be it's role to set with and height dimensions (Other than 'Resolution').
+It will never be it's role to set width and height dimensions (Other than Image Resolution).

 I'd recommend running the PDF image through one of the following options/plugins and setting the dimensions that way (Some of these also handle caching the image as well)